 Shiroi Koibito Park

-The park consists of a free area with shops, a cafe and restaurant and a paid area with various chocolate-related exhibits and, most interestingly, a few large windows through which visitors can observe the cookie production process in the factory.
+The park consists of: a) a free area with shops, a cafe and restaurant and b) a paid area with various chocolate-related exhibits and, most interestingly, a few large windows through which visitors can observe the cookie production process in the factory.
 It is also possible to create your own cookies in hands-on workshops.
 I only visited the free area.

-The place is made like a European fairytale castle and garden and is addressed mainly to children, but I am sure adults can also enjoy it.
+The place is made like a European fairytale castle-village with gardens and is addressed mainly to children, but I am sure adults can also enjoy it.

-It is located at the Sapporo-nishi Interchange of the E5A highway (just before entering the Sapporo-nishi Toll Gate) connecting Sapporo to Otaru.
+Note: The Park is located near the Sapporo-nishi Interchange of the E5A highway (just before entering the Sapporo-nishi Toll Gate) connecting Sapporo to Otaru.
 There is a free parking area on the spot, but as it gets full very soon, the park staff gives you directions to other nearby free parking lots.

 Mount Moiwa (藻岩山, Moiwa-yama) is the most popular and interesting of the several small, forested mountains southwest of central Sapporo.
 The view from the 531-meter high Mt.
 Moiwa is stunning and exceptional, especially after sunset.